Frequently Asked Questions

 Note: In the normal course of events, you can only make a valid proposal if, within the preceding six months, you have become the owner or taxpayer in respect of the property.
 There are other instances when proposals may be valid and you will find information at the link below.

 2. I have established that our flat is band “D”.
 However, that’s meaningless when it is not apparent how much this will cost per annum?

 The amount charged for Council Tax in relation to each individual band will vary from Council to Council.
 You should therefore contact your local Council for information on Council Tax levels and billing arrangements.

 Further general information on Council Tax and banding can however be found via the Portal by clicking here.

 3. Is there any place where I can get information on the history of a valuation such as the reasons for a Rateable Value increase, when it was increased etc?

 Use the Rateable Values Search facility on the SAA Home Page or on a particular Assessor’s Home Page and refine your search if necessary (using council area, street etc) to identify an individual property.
 Click in the “More Information” column to obtain a page providing further details of the subject you have selected.
-A history of changes made since 2010 can be displayed by selecting the ‘Valuation History’ tab.
-A note of the value that existed in March 2010 is also available, but further details of entries and values prior to 1st April 2010 can be obtained directly from the Assessor involved.
+A history of changes made since 2017 can be displayed by selecting the ‘Valuation History’ tab.
+A note of the values that existed prior to 1 April 2017 is also available – further details of entries and values prior to 1st April 2010 may be obtained directly from the Assessor involved.